MatteoCinti/ts-todo/README.md

       things that are still pending
     - I as a user can be sure that my todos will be persisted so that important information is not lost when server restarts

+    - You can edit other users todo lists from your own account

 ###
 I have learned a lot with typescript and definitely took a liking to it and will be applying it thoroughly.
 It makes refactoring and debugging really easier.
 Also it integrates perfectly with Mongoose and it's schemas.